tapilew/payer-tiger/PRD.md

      content."
    - A single button: **"Verify with Wallet"**.
 2. **Verification Step:** User clicks the button.
-   - The application connects to their wallet.
+   - Crypto-native: The application connects to their wallet and prompts a SIWE message (e.g., "Sign this message to prove you own this wallet and access your content.").
-   - The wallet prompts the user to sign a message (e.g., "Sign this message to prove you own this wallet and access your content.
-Nonce: 123456").
+   - Wallet-less: The application authenticates the user via Crossmint custodial wallet login (no SIWE).
 3. **Loading State:** While the backend verifies the signature, the button is disabled and shows a loading spinner.
 4. **Success State:** If the backend returns success: